Heinrich Laretei

-Heinrich Laretei (4 January 1892 in Õisu – 3 April 1973 in Stockholm) was an Estonian politician, diplomat and soldier.
+Heinrich Laretei (4 January 1892 – 3 April 1973) was an Estonian politician, diplomat and soldier.
 He was a member of the II and III Riigikogu.
-1926 he was Minister of the Interior.
+In 1926, he served as Minister of the Interior.
+After leaving the Riigikogu in November of that year, Laretei was succeeded by Alo Karineel.

+Heinrcich Laretei was born in Õisu.
 Heinrich Laretei's wife was Alma Laretei.
 They had two daughters, Maimu Evéquoz (1920–2012) and Käbi Laretei (1922–2014).
+When the Soviet Union occupied Estonia in 1940, Laretei was the ambassador of the Republic of Estonia to Sweden, in Stockholm.
+He did not recognize the occupation and annexation and refused to return to Estonia.
+He died in Stockholm in 1973, aged 81.